Cylinder head

 Crankshaft

-The crankshaft uses a forged construction that provides greater tensile strength than cast iron.
-It is located between the engine block and the base plate on 5 main journals with main bearings, which have an oil clearance for lubrication.
-The 3rd of the 5 main bearings is the thrust bearing, which ensures that the crankshaft has the correct axial clearance.
+The crankshaft is made of a forged structure, which provides a higher tensile strength than cast iron.
+It is located between the engine block and the support plate on 5 main journals with main bearings, which have an oil gap for lubrication.
+The 3rd of the 5 main bearings is a thrust bearing, due to which the crankshaft has the correct axial clearance.

-The crankshaft is assembled from 4 connecting rod journals with metal bearing shells, the covers of which are bolted transversely to increase structural rigidity.
+The crankshaft is assembled from 4 connecting rod journals with metal bearing liners, the covers of which are transversely fastened with bolts to enhance structural rigidity.

-On the front side of the crankshaft is the crankshaft gear, which drives the oil pump and crankshaft balancer.
-On the back of the crankshaft is a wheel with "target" to send a signal to the CPS (crankshaft position sensor).
+On the front side of the crankshaft is the crankshaft gear which drives the oil pump and the crankshaft balancer.
+On the back side of the crankshaft is a wheel with a "target" to send a signal to the CPS (crankshaft position sensor).

-The crankshaft gear drives 2 balancer shafts that rotate in opposite directions.
-Thus, the balancer balances the vibration from the crank mechanism.
-It is located between the base plate and the oil pan with engine oil.
+The crankshaft gear drives 2 counter-rotating balance shafts.
+The balancer thus balances the vibration from the crank mechanism.
+It is located between the support plate and the oil pan with engine oil.

-The pistons are cast aluminum with a combustion chamber in the bottom.
-They have 2 compression rings and 1 oil scraper ring assembly with a spring.
-Between the piston pin hole and the connecting rod pin hole is a fully floating type piston pin, which is secured with a retainer at both ends.
+The pistons are cast from aluminum with a combustion chamber in the bottom.
+They have 2 compression rings and 1 oil scraper ring assembled with a spring.
+Between the piston pin hole and the connecting rod pin hole there is a fully floating piston pin, which is secured with a clamp at both ends.

 The connecting rod and big end cap with bearings are installed in place and secured with bolts.

-The PCV valve transfers blow-by gases to the intake port of the intake system turbocharger.
-Depending on the condition of the engine, driving conditions and turbocharger pressure, the amount of crankcase gases changes.
+The PCV valve transfers crankcase gases to the turbocharger intake port of the intake system.
+Depending on the engine condition, driving conditions and turbocharger pressure, the amount of crankcase gases changes.
 Thus, the PCV valve regulates the amount of crankcase gases.

 Oil pump

-The oil pump draws engine oil from the oil pan and supplies it under pressure to various parts of the engine.
-An oil filter is installed upstream of the oil pump inlet to remove contaminants that could clog or damage the oil pump or other engine components.
-When the crankshaft rotates, the driven gear of the oil pump rotates.
+The oil pump draws engine oil from the oil pan and delivers it under pressure to various parts of the engine.
+An oil filter is installed before the inlet to the oil pump to remove contaminants that could clog or damage the oil pump or other engine components.
+As the crankshaft rotates, the driven gear of the oil pump rotates.
 This causes the gap between the gears to constantly narrow and open, sucking oil from the oil pan when the gap opens and pumping oil into the engine when it narrows.

 At high engine speeds, the oil pump delivers much more oil than is needed to lubricate the engine.

-The oil pressure regulator prevents excess oil from entering the engine lubrication channels.
-With normal oil supply, the coil spring and valve hold the bypass closed, directing all of the oil to the engine.
-As the volume of oil pumped increases, the pressure rises to a level sufficient to overcome the spring force.
+The oil pressure regulator prevents excess oil from entering the engine's lubrication passages.
+When the oil supply is normal, the coil spring and valve hold the bypass closed, directing all the oil into the engine.
+As the volume of oil being pumped increases, the pressure increases to a level sufficient to overcome the spring force.

-This opens the oil pressure control valve, allowing oil to flow through the valve and drain back into the oil pan.
+This opens the oil pressure regulating valve, allowing oil to flow through the valve and drain back into the oil pan.

 Gas distribution system

-The crankshaft pulley assembly drives the camshaft sprocket, water pump pulley and high pressure pump sprocket with the timing belt.
-Also, the tension of the timing belt is assisted by a double eccentric type automatic tensioner.
+The crankshaft pulley, together with the crankshaft, drives the camshaft sprocket, water pump pulley and high-pressure pump sprocket via the timing belt.
+The timing belt is also tensioned by a double-eccentric automatic tensioner.

-The timing belt idler pulley, which uses a double-row type bearing to withstand heavy loads, increases the wrap angle between the camshaft sprocket and the high pressure pump sprocket to increase power output.
+The timing belt idler pulley, which adopts double-row bearing type to withstand heavy loads, increases the wrap angle between the camshaft sprocket and the high-pressure pump sprocket to increase the power output.

 Designation